-- CLASS PARTICIPATION - Be prepared and ready for all discussion based classes.
-Actively participate in all movement centered classes.
-Be ready with paper and pen to take notes every class period for segment final exam. - CLASS ATTENDANCE Due to the participatory nature of the course, attendance is mandatory.
+- Class Participation Be prepared and ready for all discussion-based classes.
+Actively participate in all movement-centered classes.
+Be ready with paper and pen to take notes every class period for segment final exam. - Class Attendance Due to the participatory nature of the course, attendance is mandatory.
+Attendance will be taken every class period.
 One absence is allowed per segment.
-Absences beyond one will result in a penalty of one letter grade per extra absence or 10 point deduction from dance segment overall grade.
+Absences beyond one will result in a penalty of one letter grade per extra absence or 10-point deduction from dance segment overall grade.
 Tardiness and early exits will count as an absence.
-No make up classes will be allowed.
-Absences for official university functions may be excused provided that the student requests this accommodation before the absence occurs and presents official documentation. - CLASSROOM DRESS When selecting attire to wear fro class, please consider these two things: Can I move freely, and will I be able to roll on the floor and potentially sweat in this?
-You will be learning and creating movement and will need the freedom to do so by wearing unrestricting clothing. - ETIQUETTE Please turn off or mute your cell phones.
+No make-up classes will be allowed.
+Absences for official university functions may be excused provided that the student requests this accommodation before the absence occurs and presents official documentation. - Classroom Dress When selecting attire to wear for class, please consider these two things: Can I move freely, and will I be able to roll on the floor and potentially sweat in this?
+You will be learning and creating movement and will need the freedom to do so by wearing unrestricting clothing.

+Etiquette - Please turn off or mute your cell phones.
 No gum, food, or drink allowed in classroom.
 Water bottles are the lone exception to the rule.